-- 1. Economic conditions include interest and inflation rates, disposable income, stock market fluctuations, and the general business cycle, among other things. - 2.
-Legal-political conditions include the general political stability of the countries in which an organization operates, and the specific attitudes that elected officials have toward business.
+- 1. Economic conditions - These conditions include interest and inflation rates, disposable income, stock market fluctuations, and the general business cycle, among other things. - 2.
+Legal-political conditions - Legal-political conditions include the general political stability of the countries in which an organization operates and the specific attitudes that elected officials have toward business.
 Federal and provincial governments can influence what organizations can and cannot do.
 Some examples of legislation that affect what organizations can do include the following: - a.
-The Canadian Human Rights Act makes it illegal for any employer or provider of service that falls within federal jurisdiction to discriminate on the following grounds: race, national or ethnic origin, colour, religion, age, sex (including pregnancy and childbirth), marital status, family status, mental or physical disability (including previous or present drug or alcohol dependence), pardoned conviction, or sexual orientation. - b.
+The Canadian Human Rights Act makes it illegal for any employer or provider of service that falls within federal jurisdiction to discriminate on the following grounds: race, national or ethnic origin, colour, religion, age, sex (including pregnancy and childbirth), marital status, family status, mental or physical

+- disability (including previous or present drug or alcohol dependence), pardoned conviction, or sexual orientation. - b.
 Canada's Employment Equity Act of 1995 protects several categories of employees from employment barriers: Aboriginal peoples (whether First Nation, Inuit, or Metis); persons with disabilities; members of visible minorities (non-Caucasian in race or nonwhite in colour); and women.
 This legislation aims to ensure that members of these four groups are treated equitably. - c.
 The Competition Act of 1986 created the Bureau of Competition Policy to maintain and encourage competition in Canada. - d.
 To protect farmers, the Canadian government has created marketing boards that regulate the pricing and production of such things as dairy and eggs. - 3.
-Socio-cultural conditions include the changing expectations of society.
-Societal values, customs, and tastes can change, and managers must be aware of these changes. - 4.
-Demographic conditions (including various characteristics of a population, such as gender, age, level of education, geographic location, income, and family composition), can change, and managers must adapt to these changes. - 5.
-Technological conditions can vary with locale and include the changes that are occurring in technology.
+Socio-cultural conditions These conditions include both the static and the ever-changing expectations of society.
+Societal values, customs, and tastes are rooted in centuries of practice and can also change with outside pressure and societal trends; managers must be aware of both these aspects of socio- - cultural conditions.

+4. Demographic conditions This includes various characteristics of a population, such as gender, age, level of education, geographic location, income, and family composition, which can also change, and managers must adapt to these changes. - Technological conditions These conditions can vary with locale and include the changes that are occurring in technology.